connormanning/entwine/doc/source/quickstart.rst

 Building the data
 --------------------------------------------------------------------------------

-Make an output directory called ``red-rocks`` and use Entwine to fetch it over the internet and build an `EPT`_ tree of it:
+Make an Entwine data directory at ``entwine`` and use Entwine to fetch the Red Rocks Amphitheatre dataset from the internet and build an `EPT`_ dataset of it:

 ::

-   mkdir red-rocks
+   mkdir entwine
-   entwine build -i https://entwine.io/data/red-rocks.laz -o red-rocks
+   entwine build -i https://entwine.io/data/red-rocks.laz -o entwine/red-rocks